fallahn/xygine/tutorial/part_1/readme.md

 `xy::Sprite`.
 The key point is, however, that there is no logic held within a component, this is all performed by a series of Systems.
-A system class will look at all the active entities in a Scene and process each one based on the data held within its components.
-Xygine already has several component and system classes for often used tasks, but the ECS really shines when, later on, you create your own custom systems, and their corresponding components.
-To start with we’ll use some of the existing components and systems to create a basic menu in MyFirstState.
+A system class will look at all the active entities in a Scene and process each one based on the data held within its components. xygine already has several component and system classes for often used tasks, but the ECS really shines when, later on, you create your own custom systems and their corresponding components.
+To start with we’ll use some of the existing components and systems to create a basic menu in `MyFirstState`.
 At the top of the cpp file include

     xyginext/ecs/components/Transform.hpp
     xyginext/ecs/components/Text.hpp